evangelp/tidy_tuesday/README.md

 # tidy_tuesday

-Scripts and plot output for Tidy Tuesday projects.
+Scripts and visaulizations for Tidy Tuesday projects. #TidyTuesday is a weekly event by the R4DS Online Learning Community where a new dataset is published each week to be explored, cleaned and visualized.

 Master list of Tidy Tuesday datasets here: https://github.com/rfordatascience/tidytuesday